Do Affordable Electric Cars Exist (and Should You Buy One)?

 Should you buy new or used, or lease?

-As with any type of car, the lowest-cost option is to buy used.
-The used EV market is growing in Vermont, accounting for about 15% of newly registered EVs.
-Depending on the condition of the car, you could buy a used Chevy Volt or Nissan Leaf for around $10,000.
+As with any type of car, the lowest-cost option is usually to buy used.
+The pre-owned EV market is growing in Vermont, accounting for about 15% of newly registered EVs.
+Depending on the condition of the car, you could buy a used Chevy Volt or Nissan LEAF for around $10,000 or less.

 EV range can be reduced by up to 50% in the coldest Vermont winter conditions.
-If you are looking at an older used EV model with some loss in battery capacity please keep in mind you will see less range in the winter and most drivers will want to have a buffer of at least 10-20 miles of range available, over and above their daily driving needs for all-electric options.
+If you are looking at an older used EV model with some loss in battery range, please keep in mind you will see less range in the winter and most drivers will want to have a buffer of at least 10 to 20 miles of range available, over and above their daily driving needs for all-electric options.

 Leasing is another option.
 Many people prefer to lease EVs for two to three years so they can get a new one as the technology continues to improve.
 If you lease a new EV, the leasing company receives the federal tax credit and will usually pass the savings to you by offering a lower down payment and monthly payments.
-For example, you can get a no-frills Chevy Volt with a $2,079 down payment and $259 monthly lease payments.
-For a no-frills Nissan Leaf, the down payment is $3,979 but the monthly lease payments can be as low as $229.
-Actual lease prices may be higher or lower depending on options and other discounts that may be available.
+For example, you can currently get a Nissan LEAF or Chevrolet Bolt for lease payments around $200 a month once discounts and incentives are factored in.

 Of course, you can always buy new, particularly if you know you want to run the car for many years and you know it will meet your needs.
-When you do, you get the full electric vehicle tax credit and can take advantage of any other rebates, incentives, or additional money-saving options, as listed above.
+When you do, you can take advantage of the full electric vehicle tax credit and other rebates, incentives, or additional money-saving options, as listed above.

 The skinny on electric car charging stations

 When you own an EV, any standard household outlet can be your charging station.
 This is important to remember!
 Many people decide not to buy an EV because they are concerned that they won’t be able to find electric car charging stations.
 They forget that their home is a fueling station, where they can recharge every night.
-These days, many employers also allow employees to fuel at work, making it even easier to keep an EV charged.
+These days, many employers also provide employees with options to charge at work, making it even easier to keep an EV topped off.

-That said, charging stations are not all created equally.
-There are three basic types and it is important to note their differences.
+There are three basic types of EV charging and it is important to note their differences:

 - Level One/Household Charging—this is a standard household outlet, used with a charging device that comes with the EV.
 It is the least powerful of the charging levels and will give you about five miles worth of range in an hour.

 - Level Two Charging—this option is equivalent to the outlet you plug your electric clothes dryer into, offering 240 volts, and has 3 to 10 times the power of the Level One chargers.
-For one hour of charging, you can get 10 to 20 miles of charge.
-Level Two chargers make charging an all-electric car more convenient.
-There are many options available: you can have one installed in your home or can go to a Level Two charging station.
-Some utilities even provide free charging equipment with a new vehicle purchase.
+For one hour of charging, you can get 10 to 20 miles of range.
+This makes charging an all-electric car more convenient.
+There are many options available: you can have one installed in your home, you can go to a public Level Two charging station, or many employers are offering charging as an amenity for employees.
+Several Vermont utilities provide free charging equipment or incentives to purchase a Level Two charger with a new EV purchase.

-- Direct Current (DC) Fast Charging—these stations are much more high-powered and are meant to be used more like a gas station.
-With these, you can stop fairly quickly— usually 30-45 minutes—and get back on the road again with an 80% charge.
+- Direct Current (DC) Fast Charging—these stations charge at a much higher power and are meant to be used more like a gas station.
+With these, you can stop fairly quickly—usually 30 to 45 minutes—and get back on the road again with an 80% charge.

-There are 166 public EV charging stations in Vermont, which has the most stations, per capita, of any state in the U.S. EV drivers can use smartphone apps and in-vehicle navigation systems to find charging stations where they can leave their car to charge while they do other things.
+There are 250 public EV charging stations in Vermont, among the highest per capita of any state in the U.S. EV drivers can use smartphone apps like PlugShare and in-vehicle navigation systems to find charging stations where they can leave their car to charge while they do other things.

 - Reducing or eliminating barriers to the establishment of EV charging stations;

-- Overseeing rates and prices charged by stations and transparency of rates/prices;
+- Overseeing rates and prices charged by stations and transparency of those rates and prices;

 - Addressing how EV users will pay toward costs of transportation infrastructure; and

-- Encouraging EV usage at adequate pace to achieve the state’s energy goals.
+- Encouraging EV usage at the pace needed to achieve the state’s energy goals.

 About David Roberts